promptslab/Promptify/README.md

 ### 🎮 Features

 - Easily generate prompts for different NLP Tasks
+- Optimized few shots examples to save the token cost
 - Get the dict, List as output from GPT, PaLM based models